dmcdougall/mpl_binutils/README.md

     $ chmod u+x mpl-graph  # makes the script executable by you
     $ cp mpl-graph /usr/local/bin/  # put the script in a sensible place

-You should copy the `mpl-graph` script to a directory that is in yout `PATH` environment variable.
+You should copy the `mpl-graph` script to a directory that is in your `PATH` environment variable.

+For completeness, `mpl-graph` comes with a man page too.
+You can install it in much the same way as the executable described above, into a directory in your `MANPATH` variable.
+From the repository root, execute

+    $ cp docs/mpl-graph.3 /usr/local/share/man/man3/
+    $ gzip /usr/local/share/man/man3/mpl-graph.3

+Use of `/usr/local/share` is just an example.
+Anywhere that is in your `MANPATH` will do.
+To view the man page, execute

+    $ man mpl-graph

 Using mpl_binutils
 ==================